 The ERG is designed for use by first responders to determine the appropriate level of action during the initial stages of an incident involving the transportation of hazardous materials.
 Although first responders are knowledgeable in the field of law enforcement and public protection, they are usually not experts on hazardous materials.
-The ERG thus provides a compact source of essential information on which to base reasonable decisions under often difficult conditions.
+The ERG thus provides a compact source of essential information on which to base reasonable decisions under conditions that are often difficult.

-As noted, for TIH materials, the ERG provides the "Table of Initial Isolation and Protective Action Distances."
-Figure 1.1 illustrates the basic information presented in the Table and its application.
-To properly use the Table, a responder must first determine the following:
+As noted, for TIH materials, the ERG provides three tables.
+The first is Table 1 "Table of Initial Isolation and Protective Action Distances.", the second provides the materials that produce TIH gases emitted upon water exposure for applicable materials, and the third gives more specific information for 6 commonly transported TIH materials.
+Figure 1.1 illustrates the basic information presented in the Tables 1 and 3 and their application.
+To use these Tables properly, a responder must first determine the following: